-With the sketchbook turned horizontally, Turner filled much of this page with loose landscape studies.
-At the centre of the page is a depiction of the island-settlement of Mont Saint-Michel seen from the Normandy coast.
-This site features on multiple pages in this volume, a list of which is included in the sketchbook introduction.
+With the sketchbook turned horizontally, Turner filled this page with various studies of figures, buildings, and landscapes.
+At the centre of this page is a view of the island-settlement of Mont Saint-Michel off the coast of Normandy.
+This site is featured on multiple pages in this volume, a list of which is included in the sketchbook introduction.
 These were subsequently used as the basis for colour studies as Turner worked towards an engraved series of Channel Coast views: see Tate D25342 (Turner Bequest CCLXIII 220), D25379 (Turner Bequest CCLXIII 256).1

 Ian Warrell, Turner on the Loire, exhibition catalogue, Tate Gallery, London 1997, pp.158–71.